21isenough/LightningATM/docs/guide/edit_config.md

 $ ./app.py
 ```

-- The app.py (the ATM) was started and the config.ini file was created
+- When you first start you will probably get an error message because the default display type is wrong.
+But you can ignore the message.
+The config.ini has now been created in the background.
-- The display should now show `LightningATM` (You must have tested the display first!)
+- The "app.py" process can now be stopped with `CTRL+C`
-- The process or the ATM can be interrupted/stopped with `CTRL+C`
+- After a short time, `Manually Interrupted` is shown in the terminal window
-- After a short time, `Manually Interrupted` is shown in the terminal windos and you should see `ATM is turned off` on the display
+- Now edit the config.ini as described below

 ### Open the config.ini file